vladiiliev/rollup-plugin-replace-in-files/README.md

 ### `hook`

-Rollup [hook](https://github.com/rollup/rollup/blob/master/docs/05-plugin-development.md#build-hooks) the plugin should use.
+Rollup hook the plugin should use.
 Default is `closeBundle`.
+A list of all available hooks can be found [here](https://github.com/rollup/rollup/blob/master/docs/05-plugin-development.md#build-hooks).